 - 1 teaspoon garlic powder

-- Transfer to a rimmed baking dish large enough to accommodate the florets in a single layer (such as a 9 X 13 rectangular baking dish).
+- Preheat your oven to 425°F. Place the cauliflower florets in a rimmed baking dish large enough to accommodate them in a single layer, such as a 9 X 13 rectangular baking dish.

 - Toss the cauliflower florets in the pan with the olive oil, salt, pepper, and garlic powder.
 I use my hands to ensure the florets are well-coated.

 - Roast the cauliflower for 15 minutes.
 Gently stir the florets and sprinkle them with the parmesan.

 - Continue baking the cauliflower until tender and golden, about 10-15 more minutes.